How Not to Get Stung By Bees

-It is no secret that the author of this article is a big fan of honey bees and bumble bees, and an unabashed promoter of bee-friendly landscaping.
-That is why I choose to begin this article with a factoid: Honey bees and bumblebees are totally different from wasps, yellow jackets, and hornets.
+It is no secret that the author of this article is a big fan of honeybees and bumblebees, and an unabashed promoter of bee-friendly landscaping.
+Honeybees and bumblebees are totally different from wasps, yellow jackets, and hornets.
 While honeybees and bumblebees (with the exception of the Africanized Honeybee) are not usually aggressive, wasps, yellow jackets, and hornets are.
-Wasps, yellow jackets, and hornets do play an important role in the ecosystem, which is eating other insect pests.
-However, they are aggressive enough that most university extension services recommend having their nests removed by a qualified pest control expert.
+Wasps, yellow jackets, and hornets do play an important role in the ecosystem, by eating other insect pests.
+However, they're aggressive enough that most university extension services recommend having their nests removed by a qualified pest control expert.

 Honeybees and bumblebees, on the other hand, are extremely valuable as pollinators, and should not be killed.
 If you notice swarms of honeybees on your property, call a local beekeeper to remove the bees to his hives.
 Because honeybee populations are dwindling, it is absolutely preferable not to kill them.